candysuk2005/WorkloadSentimentMonitor/README.md

 How to Run This Project:
 --------------------------
-pip install -r requirements.txt
-Under your working directory, WorkloadSentimentMonitor > python -m streamlit run app/app.py
+pip install -r requirements.txt if there is error, in terminal type pip install joblib streamlit pandas scikit-learn nltk seaborn matplotlib Under your working directory, WorkloadSentimentMonitor > python -m streamlit run app/app.py

 Links and Websites for Reference: